Zhm17/UE_ActionAdventure/README.md

-# Ephemeral Cube Unreal Engine Test Instructions
+# Unreal Engine Test

 The goal of this project is to create a small game using Unreal Engine 4.27.2.
-Please add notes to `notes.md` to provide context around your design decisions.
-This is an open-ended project, so feel free to use `notes.md` to explain the scope that you have chosen for your project.
+Adding notes to `notes.md` to provide context around your design decisions.

-## Must-have requirements
+## Features

 - 3rd person camera
 - Basic Collectible System (Coins)